 As an independent postdoctoral fellowship, the Katharine H. Putnam Fellowships in Plant Science allows Putnam Fellows the opportunity to define and develop research projects that utilize the Arboretum’s living collections in unique ways and inspire collaborations and research projects in the collections for years to come.

 2021-2022: Overwintering of leaf buds is a common strategy thought to allow plants to adapt to periodically stressful environments.
 Morgan Moeglein developed a comparative framework for understanding fundamental questions of the timing and mechanisms of leaf preformation in buds, its contribution to seasonal growth, and the conservation of these strategies using closely related species in the Arboretum’s living collections.
 Morgan is an assistant professor at Norwich University.

 2019-2021: Al Kovaleski is a plant physiologist interested in understanding how woody plants adapt to freezing stresses during winter.
 Al examined cold hardiness, chilling response, and resumption of growth to recalibrate phenological models of budbreak in diverse tree species in the Arboretum.
 Currently, Al is an assistant professor at the University of Wisconsin, Madison.

 2018-2020: A plant ecophysiologist, Jake Grossman has a strong interest in forest ecosystems and trees.
 Jake examined drought vulnerability and water use strategies in maples (Acer spp).
 Combining field and greenhouse experiments, he analyzed the potential effects of climate change on the Arboretum’s collections.
-Currently, Jake is a visiting assistant professor at St. Olaf College in the Biology and Environmental Studies departments.
+Currently, Jake is an assistant professor at St. Olaf College in the Biology and Environmental Studies departments.

 2017-2019: Elizabeth Spriggs is an evolutionary biologist with a passion for plant conservation.
 Her research focused on the chestnuts and ashes (Castanea and Fraxinus) – iconic, but severely threatened, North American trees.
 Using phylogeography and genomics, she examined genetic diversity and population structure in relation to disease with an eye towards identifying individuals of conservation value.
 Currently, Beth works as a data scientist at Amazon Robotics.